Teach Me

 When Your Doctor Might Want You to Have a Fluoroscopy Exam

-X-rays are the workhorses of imaging inside your body.
+X-rays are the workhorses of medical imaging inside your body.
 They’ve been a routine tool to help diagnose medical problems for nearly 100 years, and they’re still useful today, especially for diagnosing bone fractures and evaluating the lungs.
 But sometimes, you can’t get enough information from an x-ray.
 In those cases, your doctor may recommend an imaging test called a fluoroscopy.

 “Fluoroscopy is a real time, dynamic or live x-ray,” said Brett Kusmit, a radiology practitioner assistant at Banner Health.
 Health care providers will often use fluoroscopy exams, such as an esophagram (barium swallow), barium enema and angiography, to diagnose specific health problems.
 Fluoroscopic images can also be used to guide surgical procedures.